opentok/opentok-rtc/README.md

 You will also need these API subscriptions:

 - [OpenTok](https://tokbox.com): An OpenTok API key and secret.
 You can obtain these by signing up with [Opentok/Vonage](https://tokbox.com/account/user/signup).
-- [Firebase](https://firebase.google.com) (Optional): A Firebase app and secret.
-Firebase is used for storing archive data of video conferences.
-You will need this only if you want to enable Archive Management (In-app playback and download of recordings) of conference rooms.

 ### Setting up